Surgical Menopause: Should You Take Estrogen After Your Hysterectomy?

-But things have changed in recent years, as the risks of estrogen therapy have grabbed headlines and its benefits thrown into question. many women undergoing surgical menopause, doctors still recommend hormone therapy.
+But things have changed in recent years as the risks of estrogen therapy have grabbed headlines and its benefits have been thrown into question.
+For many women undergoing surgical menopause, doctors still recommend hormone therapy.
 But finding a simple right answer isn't so easy anymore.

 To help guide your decision, here are the pros and the cons of getting HRT after surgical menopause.

 So what is surgical menopause?
 It's menopause that develops suddenly after the ovaries -- the main producers of the hormone estrogen -- are surgically removed.

 The removal of the ovaries is called an oophorectomy.
 The procedure is often combined with a hysterectomy -- removal of the uterus -- but not always.
 And in fact, women who only have their uterus removed will not go into surgical menopause.
 Their ovaries are still making estrogen.
 They'll go into menopause naturally when they get older, although sometimes a bit earlier than usual.

 Estrogen plays a key role throughout the body.
 It affects the brain, the bones, the skin, the heart, the blood vessels, and more.
 While estrogen levels lower gradually during natural menopause, they plummet with surgical menopause.
 That sudden drop in estrogen can lead to menopausal symptoms that can be quite severe.